Arsive02/Arsive02/README.md

   <h2> Nice to meet you.</h2>

 - 🔭 Exploring and learning new stuffs!
-- 💖 Math and Machines 💖
+- 💖 Math and Physics 💖
-- 📈 Aspiring Data scientist
+- 📈 AIoT
 - 🎓 ML Enthusiast
 - 😄 Happy Life!
 - 🧠 Learning is fun and so am i ^_^